 The assertion that digital billboards are more environmentally friendly than paper alternatives is a lazy one, as it’s based on outdated views and misconceptions surrounding both market niches.

-Given this and the obvious concerns surrounding the energy consumption of digital signage and the relative lack of recyclability, it’s more accurate to say that paper billboards represent the safest environmental choice for brands in 2019.
+Given this and the obvious concerns surrounding the energy consumption of digital signage and the relative lack of recyclability, it’s more accurate to say that classic billboards represent the safest environmental choice for brands in 2019.

 This is so long as you partner with the right supplier, and select a service provider that boasts inherently green values and a commitment to sustainability.